-The law provides criminal penalties for conviction of corruption by officials, but the government did not implement the law effectively, and some officials engaged in corrupt practices with impunity.
+The law provides criminal penalties for conviction of corruption by officials, but the government did not implement the law effectively.
+Officials frequently engaged in corrupt practices with impunity.
 Some police were inefficient and corrupt.
 Police, gendarmes, and military members sought bribes to supplement their salaries, often while stopping vehicles at legal roadblocks to check vehicle registration and identity documents.
-In February taxi drivers held a strike to protest higher fuel prices and police harassment, including exacting bribes.
-The 2016 World Bank Worldwide Governance Indicators suggested corruption remained a serious problem.
+In February 2018 taxi drivers held a strike to protest higher fuel prices and police harassment, including exacting bribes.